Welcome to: Our House

-Welcome to: Our House (stylized as welcome to: OUR HOUSE) is the second and final studio album by hip hop supergroup Slaughterhouse, consisting of Crooked I, Joe Budden, Joell Ortiz and Royce da 5'9".
-The album was released on August 28, 2012 via Shady Records and Interscope Records.
+Welcome to: Our House (stylized as welcome to: OUR HOUSE) is the second and final studio album by American hip-hop supergroup Slaughterhouse, consisting of Crooked I, Joe Budden, Joell Ortiz and Royce da 5'9".
+It was released on August 28, 2012, by Shady Records and Interscope Records.
 This would also be their only major label album before disbanding on April 26, 2018.

 Background

 On February 9, 2012, Crooked I, in an interview with XXL, said that Eminem has been confirmed to feature on the album and provide most of the production, and Royce later stated that Eminem would mix the album.
 Alex da Kid, The Alchemist, J.U.S.T.I.C.E.
 League and No I.D. later were confirmed to produce on the album.
 The title of the album was announced in January 2012, before a tour that began on March 8 in Dallas and concluded May 10 in Nashville was also confirmed.
 Joe Budden has publicly said the group was abusing substances while recording the album.